 We have a variety of volunteer options for you in Tanzania - working in childcare centers, special needs centers, and kindergartens with children aged from 0 to 14 years old.
 Our Care placements are located in and around the town of Arusha in northern Tanzania and in the vibrant coastal city of Dar es Salaam.

 Volunteering in Care Centers in Tanzania

-We have some placements in smaller care homes and day care centers that look after children from single parent families or the children of street beggars.
+We have some placements in smaller day care centers that look after children from single parent families or the children of street beggars.
 At these placements, volunteers will able to give the children much-needed attention, friendship, and emotional support through spending time with them and playing games.
 Volunteers will also be able to contribute to the children’s development by teaching basic lessons and doing activities such as arts & crafts and sports.

 Volunteering in Kindergartens in Tanzania